 Gazprom official threatens to sue Ukraine over gas transit contract.

-On Tuesday, Medvedev said Kiev had “aggravated” the situation by shutting down three or four export pipelines overnight.
+Speaking to Al Jazeera, Alexander Medvedev, the deputy chief executive of Gazprom, said Kiev had “aggravated” the situation by shutting down three or four export pipelines overnight.

 He said the company was a “hostage of irresponsible behaviour”.